Metal-insulator transition in CaCu$_3$Fe$_4$O$_{12}$: R esults

-The PM spectra in the distorted structure offer a rather different picture, Fig.~\ref{fig_pm}abde.
-The bands are strongly damped and renormalized due to fluctuating $t_{2g}$ moments.
+The PM spectra in the disproportionated structure offer a rather different picture, Figs.~\ref{fig_pm}abde.
+The Fe $e_g$ bands are strongly damped and renormalized due to fluctuating $t_{2g}$ moments.
 However, the main difference is the nature of the gap that is opened due to a pole in the LB self-energy, while the SB self-energy has a Fermi liquid character.
 The MIT in the PM phase thus has the site-selective Mott character~\cite{Park12,Ruppen15}.